 A birational version of Theorem \ref{main3} in the essential case $r=1$ was already proven by F.K.\ Schmidt in \cite{Sch34}.

-\paragraph{\textbf {Structure of this paper.}} Section \ref{secpfpb} reviews the classical push-forward and pull-back maps of Cartier divisors and constructs scheme-theoretic pull-back and push-forward maps for the scheme representing relative effective divisors.
-Section \ref{secmt} contains the main theorem and constructs $\mf P_D$ and $\mf D^\Cc_D$.
-Section \ref{secvol} is concerned with the notion of the volume of a divisor and its behaviour under push-forward and pull-back of divisors.
-This theory is then used in Section \ref{secasy} to finish the proof of the main theorem by describing the asymptotic behaviour of $\dim \mf P_{mD_0}$ and $\dim \mf D_{mD_0}$.
-The remaining Section \ref{secapp} contains modifications and applications of Theorem \ref{main1}, among them Theorems \ref{main2} and \ref{main3}.
+\paragraph{\textbf {Structure of this paper.}} In section \ref{secpfpb}, we review the classical push-forward and pull-back maps of Cartier divisors and construct scheme-theoretic pull-back and push-forward maps for the scheme representing relative effective divisors.
+Section \ref{secmt} contains the statement of the main theorem and the construction of $\mf P_D$ and $\mf D^\Cc_D$.
+In order to determine the asymptotic behaviour of $\dim \mf P_{mD_0}$ and $\dim \mf D^\Cc_{mD_0}$, the notion of the volume of a divisor is needed.
+In section \ref{secvol}, we recall its definition and consider its behaviour under push-forward and pull-back of divisors.
+This theory is applied in section \ref{secasy} to finish the proof of the main theorem.
+The remaining section \ref{secapp} contains modifications and applications of Theorem \ref{main1}, among them Theorems \ref{main2} and \ref{main3}.

 \begin{nota} A variety over a field $k$ will be an integral scheme of finite type over $k$, unless noted otherwise.
 A finite branched cover of two varieties is a finite dominant generically \'{e}tale morphism.